kennytilton/rehiring/README.md

 # rehiring

-My Javascript/mxWeb&trade; ["AskHN: Who Is Hiring"](https://github.com/kennytilton/whoshiring) browser ported to CLJS/[re-frame](https://github.com/Day8/re-frame).
 Search and annotate the hundreds of jobs listed every month.

+My Javascript/mxWeb&trade; ["AskHN: Who Is Hiring"](https://github.com/kennytilton/whoshiring) browser ported to CLJS/[re-frame](https://github.com/Day8/re-frame), offered FWIW to `re-frame` noobs everywhere.
+A `Reagent` version is [here](https://github.com/kennytilton/hiringagent) and a [Matrix](https://github.com/kennytilton/matrix) version is in progress.

+Moving along...
-If yer just lookin' for work, the JS version is [live here](https://kennytilton.github.io/whoishiring/) grace a GitHub.
+* If yer just lookin' for work, the JS version is [live here](https://kennytilton.github.io/whoishiring/) grace a GitHub.
 Or you can clone this and run it yourself.
 See below for a devops necessity.

-If ya just want to see this CLJS [re-frame](https://github.com/day8/re-frame) version of the same app run locally, jump down to "Run Application".
+* If ya just want to see this CLJS [re-frame](https://github.com/day8/re-frame) version of run locally, jump down to "Run Application".

-To be fully empowered such that you can scrape a new month's "Who's Hiring?" replies, jump down to "Grab HN Pages".
+* To be fully empowered such that you can scrape a new month's "Who's Hiring?" replies, jump down to "Grab HN Pages".

 ### Notable features

 #### The progress bar
 This was harder than anything.
 Reactive systems in general resist flowing change out of long-running batch processes such as parsing a big page of HTML.
 Clever Things(tm) had to be done to structure that work in a way that could fit neatly into the re-frame flow.
+One hack to note is flushing the DOM so the user actually gets to see something.
+(I am looking at you, Mac OS X installs.)

-#### Local storage
+#### Persistence
 Nothing crazy, but we do demonstrate using `reg-event-fx` to persist user annotations into local storage as they work.

 #### Lotsa interdependent widgets